pk-fr/yakpro-po/README.md

 ## Performance considerations

     Except for the statements shuffling obfuscation option,
-    the obfuscated program speed is almost the same that the orinal one.
+    the obfuscated program speed is almost the same that the original one.

     $conf->shuffle_stmts    is set to true by default.